-Voting is one of the most important ways the lesbian, gay, bisexual and transgender community can raise their voices in the democratic process.
+Voting is one of the most important ways the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community can raise their voices in the democratic process.

-- Early voting (also known as in-person absentee voting) takes place for a specified period of time before each election.
+- Early voting (in Wisconsin it's technically in-person absentee voting) takes place for a specified period of time before each election.
 Check with your local municipal clerk for specific early voting hours where you live.
+You can find pretty much everything you need to know about voting in Wisconsin here: https://myvote.wi.gov/

-- Photo ID IS required to vote in this election.
+- Photo ID is required to vote in Wisconsin elections.
 Information about the required identification can be found here: bringit.wi.gov/

 - For more information about Voter ID, check out VoteRiders here.